itssamuelrowe/zen-website/content/docs/packages.md

 For example, a package `com.example` should be stored in the directory `com/example`.

-+++
-title = "Understanding Package Lookup" weight = 4
-+++
+### Understanding Package Lookup

 Your packages should be organized correspondingly in your directories.
-But how does the Zen Virtual Machine determine which directory to look for your packages?
+But how does the virtual machine determine which directory to look for your packages?
 By default Zen looks for packages in the current working directory, the directory from where you are invoking the virtual machine.
-Further, the Zen Virtual Machine looks for packages in the directories listed in the search path of the application.
+Further, the virtual machine looks for packages in the directories listed in the lookup path of the application.
-You can specify the search path for an application in two ways.
+You can specify the lookup path for an application in two ways.

- * Create the `ZEN_SEARCH_PATH` environment variable and store the directories where your packages are stored.
-You usually need to avoid this technique because it applies to all the applications that run on the Zen Virtual Machine, not just one application.
+ * Create the `ZEN_PATH` environment variable and store the directories where your packages are stored.
+You usually need to avoid this technique because it applies to all the applications that run on the virtual machine, not just one application.

- * Specify the search path with the `--search` parameter when you invoke the Zen Virtual Machine.
-This is the preferred way to specify the search path.
+ * Specify the lookup path with the `--path` parameter when you invoke the virtual machine.
+This is the preferred way to specify the lookup path.
-   This allows the search path to be specific to individual programs, without affecting other programs.
+   This allows the lookup path to be specific to individual programs, without affecting other programs.

-The general form of a search path is shown here.
+The general form of a lookup path is shown here.
 ```
 path1;path2;path3
 ```